-(Guidance taken from the Child Protection Safeguarding Handbook for Schools) Name: Form / Class: Date of birth: Class teacher / Form tutor: Date and time of concern/disclosure/ allegation: Why are you concert conversations and t ned about th he dates the y occurred.
-You must le a description of any in make clear what is fact a investigate the concern and what is hearsay. , What have you observed and when?
-(This relates to anything you have personally witnessed) What have you heard and when?
-(Write here anything you have been told by the pupil or any other person.
-Be clear about who has said what) What have you been told and when?
-(This may be third-party information that is relevant but as yet unsubstantiated) If any allegation has been made, give any details you have about the alleged abuser
+SCHOOL DISCLOSURE OR ALLEGATION RECORD (Guidance taken from the Child Protection Safeguarding Handbook for Schools) Name: - Form / Class: Date of birth: Class teacher / Form tutor: Date and time of concern/disclosure/alle gation: Why are you concerned about this pup t make clear w hat is fact and what description of any incidents / d is hearsay.
+You must not ask conversations and the dates the pupil leading questions or What have you observed d and when?
+(T his relates to anythin g you have personally witness ied) What have you heard ar about who has said wha e here anything you h ave been told by the pupil or a any other person.
+Be clear What have you been tol d and when?
+(7 his may be third-par ty information that is relevan t but as yet unsubstantiated) If any allegation has bee en made, give a ny details you have a about the alleged abuser v Do those with parental responsibility l now this form has b een completed?
+Yes / No If not, why not?
+If yes, what did they say ?
+NOTE: Those with paren at risk.
+Speak to the DS • lity should not be cor ntacted by anyone in the schoo ol if this could place the pupil or have they told you they have been injured?
+Yes / No